 What Does Installation Of A Boiler Flue Cost?

-For a straightforward horizontal flue installation the cost would be around £200 for parts and labour inc VAT.
+For a straightforward horizontal flue installation, the cost would be around £200 for parts and labour including VAT.
 The basic flue kits for most popular boilers cost in the region of £100 and the rest of the cost is labour to drill through the brickwork and make good.
 This should be included in an installer’s price for a boiler replacement; if the boiler position is being moved then making good on the old flue may be quoted separately.
 Finding exact match bricks is a particular challenge although a local installer will usually have previous experience of where to find them.

 For more complex and difficult installations the cost can increase significantly and could be closer to £500-£600.
 This would include constructing maybe six or seven metres of flue pipe round a number of bends and though a roof and making good the brickwork where an older rectangular flue has been removed.
 When working at height an access tower is required, which can cost £50-£100/week.

-Where’s The Best Place For A Boiler Flue?
+Where’s the Best Place For A Boiler Flue?

-This does depend on the layout of a property but a straightforward installation would be a wall mounted boiler using a horizontal flue which goes straight through a close outside wall either to the back or to the side of the boiler.
+This does depend on the layout of a property, but a straightforward installation would be a wall mounted boiler using a horizontal flue which goes straight through a close outside wall either to the back or to the side of the boiler.
 There are various regulations around boiler flues, most of which are designed to ensure the exhaust fumes are widely dissipated into the atmosphere without creating risks to occupants and those walking past the property.
 The task of installing a horizontal flue can be simplified when the flue terminal (exhaust outlet) can be: